Introduction

 -rwxrwxrwx 1 www-data www-data 3456 Jul 11 21:51 wp-config.php

-The files should not be available to any users.
-In order to restrict the risk of overwrite by the web server, the complete application ownership can be given to a third user.
+[ ... ]These files should not be available to any user.
+In order to restrict the risk of the overwrite by the web server, the complete application ownership can be given to a third user.
 This way, the web server will not be able to modify the web application.
 This is however likely to break some applications.

-As best practices, it is always good to avoid extra-information in the server headers.
+As a best practice, it's always good to avoid extra-information in the server headers.
 To prevent Apache from leaking to much information, the following parameters should be reviewed:

 On Debian, these two parameters are configured in the /etc/apache2/conf.d/security.

-To limit the server exposure to information leak, it is always good to disable directory listing.
+To limit the server exposure and information leak, it's always good to disable directory listing.
 Directory listing is configured by the parameter Indexes.
 By reviewing the configuration of the website available in /etc/apache2/sites-enable/000-default, we can see that directory listing is enabled:

 <Directory /var/www/wordpress/>